johalexander/subjective-self-tracking/README.md

 The Experiments screen allows for forcing an experiment start through **CMD + F**.
 This will bring up a prompt that asks which participant id and experiment index to begin with.

 ### Prototype
 The prototype is built using an [Adafruit Huzzah32](https://www.adafruit.com/product/3405) microcontroller and a [Adafruit BNO085](https://www.adafruit.com/product/4754) sensor board.
-The prototype wiring can be found in the published thesis paper.
+This section assumes knowledge of how to flash and install CircuitPython, and physical assembly.
+The device may be restarted from REPL with **CTRL + D**.
+Code execution can be interrupted with **CTRL + C**.

 Code under `/prototype/code/controller/` is CircuitPython code that can be deployed to the microcontroller.
 The code is dependant on a few CircuitPython [libraries](https://circuitpython.org/libraries):
 * adafruit_connection_manager